vkbdev83/dctmdevdocker/README.md

      5. Compose file is created to orchestrate the DB/Content Server/DA in the right order , this makes our life very easier.

         i.
 Checkout this GIT project.
         ii.
-Nvaigate to the corresponding checkout directory in a Terminal iii.
+Navigate to the corresponding checkout directory in a Terminal iii.
 Execute the below command
               CMD >  ./Install_Documentum.sh

         iv.
 This normally takes 15 - 20 minutes .Documentum Content Server process takes moost of the time , approx 15 minutes
         v.
 Monitor the Content Server setup process using the below logs in the Content Server Container.

             /opt/dctm_docker/logs/dctmcs20.log